gustaebel/pyk/README.md

 **pyk** makes all this as easy as possible.
 It provides of a small repository server and a runner that will be installed on each client.
 The runner is responsible for downloading, installing and running packages from the repository.
-It checks for a new package version and updates the local installation if necessary before every run.
+Before every run, it checks for a new package version and updates the local installation if necessary.

 This way, deploying and updating a package is as easy as uploading it to the repository.
 All the clients will use the new version the next time the package